 Amateur traders can lose money even when using a profitable mean-reversion strategy because of fear to take signals that go against the short-term trend.

-Usually professionals allocate a small percentage of equity to mean-reversion strategies.
+Usually, professionals allocate a small percentage of capital to mean-reversion strategies.

 Charting and backtesting program: Amibroker